 Fethard Country Market is on Saturdays – more details here

 Roches Bar has live music throughout the summer.

 The Fort Ceilí Band play in Sláinte in Ramsgrange on Thursday nights from around 9.30pm.

 Duncannon’s playground is a highlight, the adults should all climb to the top of this slide for the view.
 We have spent hours here and I have been down the slide a couple of times 🙂 There are tennis and basketball courts too

 There’s a smaller playground in Fethard-on-Sea.

-There’s a small hotel in the village, numerous B&B’s and lots of holiday lets.
+There’s a small and very friendly family run hotel in the village, numerous B&B’s and lots of holiday lets.